 Navigating the waters of ministry can be overwhelming.
 Coaching can help you get to the next level of adaptive leadership in your church setting.

-Sarah is excited about her new book release "One Pilgrim of Many on the Camino de Santiago."
+Sarah is excited about her book release "One Pilgrim of Many on the Camino de Santiago."
 She hopes it empowers others to take the journey.
 Sarah is an ordained elder in the Baltimore Washington Conference of the United Methodist Church.
 She received both her Master of Divinity and her Doctorate of Ministry in Church Leadership from Wesley Theological Seminary.
 She has served both small and large churches.
 She is an International Coaching Federation Certified Coach and she is endorsed by the United Methodist Endorsement Agency.
 Her passion lies in helping others reach their full potential.
 Having authored several articles found in Leading Ideas from the Lewis Center for Church Leadership, she is also a co-author of Reclaiming the Wesleyan Tradition: John Wesley's Sermons for Today.
-She has recently published a 7 week sermon series and accompanying 7 week devotional designed to help people share their "God Stories" in order to help others know the God who created them.
+She published a 7-week sermon series and accompanying 7-week devotional designed to help people share their "God Stories" in order to help others know the God who created them.
+Recently she helped birth a 24-7 Prayer Room in a townhouse in downtown Frederick.
 One of Sarah's greatest joys in life is being the mother of two daughters, the mother-in-law to their husbands and the grandmother to five beautiful grandchildren.
 Passionate about music, Sarah likes to sing and she plays French Horn in the Columbia Orchestra, located in Columbia, Maryland.
 A lover of outdoors, in her free time she enjoys hiking, biking and kayaking.
 Her deepest desire is for everyone to hear the Gospel message, and know that Jesus loves them.

 One Pilgrim of Many on the Camino de Santiago: In Search of Spiritual Renewal